Are your kids driving you crazy during the quarantine? “mom I’m bored” is the most dreaded word you don’t want to hear from the kids these days.

 It is the best way to interact with friends online.
 It decreases the feeling of isolation through storytelling, puzzles, and other interesting activities on the video call.

 6. Hula hoop games

-8. Learn cooking & baking – If kids are bored during lockdown, the best way to utilize this time is to recreate your favorite restaurant at home.
+8. Learn cooking & baking – If kids are bored during the lockdown, the best way to utilize this time is to recreate your favorite restaurant at home.
 In this way kids would learn basic cooking and baking lessons, and help their mom for dinner.
 Isn’t it great!

 9. Doing chores – Every kid should know how to do certain daily tasks of life.
-Doing dishes, sweeping, vacuum, doing laundry, and cooking are some important life skills.
+Doing dishes, sweeping, vacuuming, doing laundry, and cooking are some important life skills.
 Learning these small life skills during a snow or rainy day can prepare children for their adult life.

 Here is a fun way to beat the boredom, play a practical monopoly game with kids.
 Make a list of chores the kids will do and they get a monetary reward on completion of each task.

 They can buy TV time or game time with that money.
 This is a very creative way to teach kids how to earn money and propagate good habits of doing their chores.